scgerkin/C964_Capstone/paper/paper.md

 Three broad objectives have been identified to designate this project as a success.
 The objectives are the following:

 1. Create a predictive model with a minimum 90% accuracy rate on label classification for new chest X-ray images.
-2. Deploy this model as a web application that can be utilized by `COMPANY_NAME` and contracted clients.
+2. Deploy this model as a web application that can be utilized by Arrow Medical Imaging and contracted clients.
-3. Provide prospective `COMPANY_NAME` clients with an informative dashboard that can discuss the model, model accuracy, and training process as promotional material for drawing in additional business.
+3. Provide prospective Arrow Medical Imaging clients with an informative dashboard that can discuss the model, model accuracy, and training process as promotional material for drawing in additional business.

 ## Hypothesis
 Through the use of a KMeans Clustering model, Convolutional Neural Network, or a combination of both, a predictive model can be trained and generalized to provide an accurate diagnostic classification system per the objective listed above.
 This model will be able to be deployed as a standalone web service and receive new imaging data and return the predicted label classifications.